bcwalden2001/convolution-filter-blurring/README.md

 ### 5. Output Display

 - The blurred image is scaled back to 8-bit integers (0–255).
-- Both original and blurred images are displayed with OpenCV.
-- The result are already provided with filter size or standard deviation value attached to the file name.
+- The results are already provided with indications ofthe filter size or standard deviation in the file name.

 ## Conclusion

 This program demonstrates the fundamental principles behind convolution and image blurring by manually implementing a filtering pipeline.

-Although OpenCV provides efficient built-in functions already, manual implementation deepens understanding of filter behavior and the mechanics of convolution and effectively replicates sharpening and blurring of raster images.
+Although OpenCV provides efficient built-in functions already, manual implementation deepens understanding of filter behavior and the mechanics of convolution and effectively replicates sharpening and blurring filters of raster images.